apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates whether to generate individual services for each pod.
+<p>Indicates whether to generate individual Services for each Pod.
-If set to true, a separate service will be created for each pod in the cluster.</p>
+If set to true, a separate Service will be created for each Pod in the Cluster.</p>
 </td>
 </tr>
 </tbody>